Sonialr7iny/MindShield-AI/README.md

 While this project currently runs as a Streamlit app for demonstration and auditing, the long‑term goal is to evolve it into a mobile‑first Android application powered by a Flutter UI and a FastAPI backend.
 This architecture will enable:
 - Seamless user experience on mobile devices.
+- support multiple languages
+- protect vulnerable users
+- monitor long-term behavioral influence
+- detect hidden persuasion or emotional shaping
 - Scalable backend services for audit processing.
 - Integration with dashboards for monitoring manipulation detection.
 **Next Steps After Submission**
 - Learn and implement FastAPI for backend endpoints.
 - Connect the Flutter UI to the backend via REST APIs.
 - Package and deploy as an Android app for broader accessibility.

+### I am actively extending the agent’s capabilities in Future Work.###
+Specifically, I am fine‑tuning Gemma 2 on TPUs in the upcoming Google Kaggle Hackathon to enhance its reasoning capabilities for manipulation detection.
+This effort ensures that MindShield AI not only sets ethical standards but also continues to evolve technically, strengthening its role as both a guardian and innovator in the field of conversational AI safety.

 ### 🌱 **Beyond the Capstone: Iwan Platform**
 MindShield is the core technology behind **Iwan** , an upcoming Flutter-based mobile platform dedicated to emotional abuse recovery.